SiGiL-Cpp/CppCraft/pages/05-processing.md

 just so that it's in the L1 cache.

-They now scoop the mix from the stone vessel (the register) and dump it into the L1-cache copy.
+They now scoop the mix from the stone vessel (the register) and dump it into the L1-cache copy of the destination box.
 Then they flip a little glowing flag on the copy that reads "DIRTY".

 Of course, if the destination already had a copy inside the L1 cache, the apprentice would only have turned and flung the mix in there directly from their